Boreal owl: Predation

 Marten species (Martes spp.) and tawny owls (Strix aluco) are the predominant predators of boreal owl owlets and adult females at nest locations, with martens preying on 48% of Norwegian clutches.
-Other predators include American red squirrels (Tamiasciurus hudsonicus), Cooper's hawk (Astur cooperii), American goshawk (Astur atricapillus), Eurasian goshawk (Astur gentilis) great horned owl (Bubo virginianus) and ural owl (Strix uralensis).
+Other predators include American red squirrels (Tamiasciurus hudsonicus), Cooper's hawk (Astur cooperii), American goshawk (Astur atricapillus), Eurasian goshawk (Astur gentilis), great horned owl (Bubo virginianus), and ural owl (Strix uralensis).
 Moreover, Eurasian nuthatches (Sitta europaea) have been observed blocking the entrance of nests with mud, occasionally trapping females inside and starving them to death.

 Mortality

 Boreal owl mortality rates vary by region and age.
 In Idaho, adult annual survival rate was 46%, while in Finland, first-year males had a survival rate of 50%, and adult males 67%.
 Most fledgling males (78%) died before their first breeding attempt.
 Overall, adult survival ranges from 62% to 72% across studies.
-Moreover, the average lifespan of breeding males is 3.5 years, and can go up to 11 years.
-Banded boreal owls have been known to live up to 16 years.
+The average lifespan of breeding males is 3.5 years, and can go up to 11 years.
+Ringed boreal owls have been known to live up to 16 years.

 Conservation status

-The current population trend is stable with 730,000 - 1,810,000 mature individuals: the species is currently listed under Least Concerned under CITES Appendix II, the EU Birds Directive Appendix I, and Raptors MOU Category 3.
+The current population trend is stable, with 730,000–1,810,000 mature individuals: the species is currently listed under Least Concern under CITES Appendix II, the EU Birds Directive Appendix I, and Raptors MoU Category 3.
 Nevertheless, the species' lifestyle makes it hard to monitor the decline in some subpopulations.
-The USDA Forest Service Regions 1, 2, 3, 4 and 9 designated the species as a "sensitive species".
+The US Forest Service Regions 1, 2, 3, 4, and 9 designated the species as a "sensitive species".
 In Europe, systematic breeding surveys are being conducted in order to monitor its population status.
 Nest boxes are implemented to create suitable nesting sites and ensure reproductive success.
-The preservation of old-growth forests (with selective tree harvest to allow tree removal while maintaining suitable habitats) and protection of black woodpeckers (Dryocopus martius), that provide nesting cavities, are mandatory for the species' long-term survival.
+The preservation of old-growth forests (with selective tree harvest to allow tree removal while maintaining suitable habitats) and protection of black woodpeckers (Dryocopus martius), which provide nesting cavities, are mandatory for the species' long-term survival.